Joe is an online weight loss coach and qualified personal trainer of 15 years who helps busy, professional men and women lose fat and build muscle.

 Eat less calories than you burn and you’ll lose weight, eat more than you’ll burn and you’ll gain weight (regardless of the macronutrient composition).
 Of course this is massively oversimplifying things, for example, adding more protein can help muscle retention and also increase satiety (the feeling of fullness) and therefore help people stick to a lower calorie diet, additionally taking in sufficient carbohydrates may efficiently fuel an efficient training session which will help burn calories.

 In the end though, these tactics simply help serve the negative energy balance goal, which is the ultimate deciding factor in weight management.
 Want to lose weight?
-Try eating less calories.
+Try eating fewer calories.

 Post Workout Nutrition – Everyone Calm Down